Yaswanth-G2004/Real_Time_Face_Mask_Detection_With_Alert_System/README.md

 A real-time face mask detection system using a pre-trained deep learning model.
 It detects whether a person is wearing a mask or not through the webcam and plays an audio alert if no mask is detected.

+## 📂 Dataset

+Used the open-source [Face Mask Detection Dataset](https://www.kaggle.com/datasets/andrewmvd/face-mask-detection) from Kaggle.
+It contains images of people with and without masks.

 ## 🚀 Features

 - Real-time webcam feed detection